Chart Color Schemes

 Cotswold Hills shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Advanced diplomas account for 10.3% and certificates make up 29.0%.
-Educational participation is high, with 26.0% currently enrolled in formal education.
-This includes 9.1% in primary, 7.9% in secondary, and 4.1% in tertiary education.
+Educational participation is notably high, with 26.0% of residents currently enrolled in formal education.
+This includes 9.1% in primary education, 7.9% in secondary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education